platof/argocd-setup/README.md

 The workflow files are used to define automated workflows that triggers Github Actions in response to a push to the repository.
 It consists of a Job that builds the code using dockefile, tags the image and push the image to AWS ECR.
 So Once the image has been pushed to the AWS ECR, the workflow updates the manifest files in argocd-setup repository with the newest tagged image.

 ### argocd-setup repository
 This repository contains the manifests files needed for Continous deployment.
 The manifests files can be found in the my-app folder.
 ArgoCD was setup and configured in EKS cluster.
 The yaml file application.yaml which is located in the root directory of the repo is a definition for the argoCD application.
 In this yaml file we define our application, source code repository and desired state configurations.
 ArgoCD continuously monitors the git repository for changes to Kubernetes manifests and automically applies the changes to the EKS cluster.
+Rolling updates strategy is used in the deployment to roll out updates with zero downtime.

 - `kubectl apply -f application.yaml`